Advent International: Investments

 In November 2009, it announced a public tender offer to acquire 100% of Wydawnictwa Szkolne i Pedagogiczne S.A.
 (WSiP), the largest Polish educational publisher.

 In April 2010, it took over the company DFS in the United Kingdom.
 In August 2010, Advent International was credited with spawning the takeover of Mexicana Airlines by an outside investor group.
 Advent International has no equity investment stakes in the takeover according to published sources.

+In 2010, Advent and Goldman Sachs Capital Partners had acquired Transunion from Madison Dearborn Partners and the Pritzker family.

 In 2011, it acquired Mondo Minerals, the second largest global talc producer and British mental health care provider, Priory Group, best known for providing mental health treatments to celebrities such as Eric Clapton and Johnny Depp.

 In August 2011, it acquired Bojangles' Famous Chicken 'n Biscuits, a regional chain of quick-service restaurants based in Charlotte, North Carolina.

-As of October 1, 2013 Advent had reached agreement with Vista Equity Partners to acquire P2 Energy Solutions.
+As of October 1, 2013, Advent had reached agreement with Vista Equity Partners to acquire P2 Energy Solutions.

 On August 7, 2014, lululemon athletica inc. and Wilson facilitated Advent's re-engagement in lululemon by selling 13.85% ownership in the company to Advent for approximately $845 million.
 The transaction received the full support of the lululemon Board of Directors and changes the board dynamic.
 Advent Managing Partner David M. Mussafer and Managing Director Steven J. Collins will be appointed to lululemon's Board of Directors, expanding the Board from 10 to 12 members.
 Mr. Mussafer will now share Chairman responsibilities with Michael Casey.
 Lululemon will also engage an independent expert to evaluate and make recommendations regarding the lululemon Board's committees, policies and procedures over the course of 90 days following the completion of Advent's stock purchase.